Mission in the Middle

 If I were to tell you a story of Colombia, would you choose to hear about our runaway kitten that was secretly replaced by a concerned neighbor, or about the time we went swimming in the Amazon River and fled the water when something bit our friend’s leg and drew blood?
 Would you like to know how the sunset and moonrise look in the llanos (plains) when your back relaxes into warm pavement in the middle of a deserted highway, or how it feels to hear someone whisper into your ear through a hug, “I came to know the Lord because of you?”

-Two years ago my husband, sons and I were preparing to leave our community and farm in Virginia to serve in La Mesa, Colombia, with VMM’s tranSend program and Mennonite Mission Network.
+Two years ago my husband, sons and I were preparing to leave our community and farm in Virginia to serve in La Mesa, Colombia, with the tranSend program of VMMissions and Mennonite Mission Network.
 It was an exciting and frightening time for us.
 In my journal two weeks before our departure I wrote, “When will this cease to feel surreal?”
 Oddly enough, now that we have been back in the States just over a month, I am asking myself the same thing.
 What seemed so intimidating and unfamiliar two years ago now brings feelings of love and longing.
 Colombia.

 When people ask me how our time in Colombia was, I tell them we got to know small town life in a way that would be hard to do in the U.S.